 - Educate your clients.
 See IRS Publication 4524, Taxes.
 Security.
 Together., a 1-page flyer with basic tips for taxpayers – how to keep their computer secure, how to avoid phishing and malware, and how to protect their personal information.

 - Review and update your security plan on a regular basis.
 See IRS Publication 4557, Safeguarding Taxpayer Data which includes a helpful checklist for all aspects of security – facilities, personnel, information systems, and more.

 - Notify us immediately if your records have been compromised.
 Call our Identity Theft Information Line at 804.404.4185.

 How can employers and payroll providers help prevent refund fraud?

-- Submit your withholding records electronically by Jan.
-31, 2017.
-Virginia law now allows us to tell taxpayers when we have not received their withholding information from their employers.
+- File your withholding records electronically by January 31 every year.
+Virginia law allows us to tell taxpayers when we haven't received their withholding information from their employers.

 - Store all taxpayer records securely.